-LFB 11.9 Lower slopes and undulating rises with relief of less than 20 metres and slopes of less than LFC 2.2 10%, formed on gravelly clays derived from the erosion of lateritic (ironstone) materials from adjacent rises and hills.
+LFB 11.9 Lower slopes and undulating rises with relief of less than 20 metres and slopes of less than LFC 2.2 10%, formed on gravelly clays derived from the erosion of lateritic (ironstone) materials Li C 2.2 from adjacent rises and hills.
 Water courses are moderately well defined in broad, shallow depressions.
 LFB Gently undulating lower slopes of 1-3%.
 LFC Lower slopes and undulating rises with slopes of 3-10%.
 Most soils have texture contrast profiles with sandy to loamy surfaces, often ironstone gravelly, and yellow or brown mottled subsoil clays.
 Underlying materials are generally alluvium with deeply weathered kaolinitic rock on rises.
 Main soils: Sandy loam over brown clay - F1b (E) Sandy loam over poorly structured brown clay - F2 (E) Deep acidic sandy loam ironstone soil - J2b (C) on low rises These soils are deep but imperfectly drained due to slowly permeable subsoil clays, especially the sodic class (F2).
 They are moderately fertile and most are susceptible to acidification.
 The more sloping land is prone to erosion when cultivated.
 There is sporadic saline seepage.
 LsA 8.4 Flats formed on fine grained alluvium derived from the erosion of basement rocks.
 Slopes are less than 1%.
 The soils are deep with variable sandy to clayey surfaces, but always with clayey subsoils.
 Main soils: Sandy loam over brown clay - F1b (V) Deep grey clay loam - M2 (L) These soils are deep but generally imperfectly to poorly drained due to thick slowly permeable subsoil clays.
 They are moderately fertile but prone to acidification.
-Saline LtE 4.5 seepages occur sporadically.
-LIE 4.5 Drainage depressions formed on medium to coarse grained locally derived alluvium.
+Saline seepages occur sporadically.
+LtE 4.5 Drainage depressions formed on medium to coarse grained locally derived alluvium.
 Soils have thick sandy to loamy surfaces with mottled clayey subsoils.
-Main soils: Sandy loam over brown sandy clay loam to clay - F1c and F1b (V) Deep sandy loam - M1a (L) These soils are deep and moderately fertile, but prone to waterlogging.
+Main soils: Sandy loam over brown sandy clay loam to clay - F1c and F1b (V) Deep sandy loam - M1a (L) These sails are also as and readers to be the sails as well as a line of the sails are also as a sail are also as a sai These soils are deep and moderately fertile, but prone to waterlogging.
 Water courses are susceptible to erosion if banks are exposed.
 These areas are more sensitive than the surrounding flats or gentle slopes, with water course protection of prime importance.